pmitros/cpsd-lottery/docs/choose.md

 * There is no one best school: **different schools** fit  different kids and families.
 Some of the other ways parents tend to choose schools:

+    * Working adults should consider **afterschool options**.
+Considering visiting; at schools with early start times, your child might spend almost as much time in afterschool as in school, and the options differ at least as much as schools themselves.

     * Specialty programs: e.g.  [language/immersion](/#language), Montessori, Kodaly music, etc.

     * How they deal with **special needs**, from advanced learners to dyslexia to autism.